-If a mutually acceptable proposal within the parameters of Section II.D of Chapter 2 of this plan cannot be developed, the FWS Representative and State Coordinator may offer amendments to this plan to the Governance Committee for approval.
+If a mutually acceptable proposal within the parameters of subsection II.D of Chapter 2 of this plan cannot be developed, the FWS Representative and State Coordinator may offer amendments to this plan to the Governance Committee for approval.
 The amendments would include changes to this plan needed to address specific new water related activities with a federal nexus.

 If yes, go to Box 11.
-(Recovery Agreement-Streamlined FWS consultation)
+(New water related activity-Streamlined ESA consultation)

 If no, go to Box 13.
-(Independent FWS Section 7 consultation)
+(Independent ESA Section 7 consultation)

 Box 13.
-Independent FWS Section 7 consultation
+Independent ESA Section 7 consultation

-The new water related activity will be subject to a FWS Section 7 consultation conducted "outside of the PRRIP."
-Upon completion of the FWS consultation, the project proponent will be required to mitigate as required by the Federal Action Agency.
+The new water related activity will be subject to a ESA Section 7 consultation conducted "outside of the PRRIP" by the FWS.
+Upon completion of the FWS consultation, the project proponent will be required to independently provide mitigation as required by that consultation.
 Stop.